EricMbouwe/Ruby-Linter/README.md

 ```

 ### How it works?
-The linter parse your file line by line and flag errors and/or warnings on your terminal
+The linter parse your file line by line from the first one to the last and flag errors and/or warnings on your terminal

 ### Installing
 - In your terminal, Clone the project locally and then Change directory to the root of the project
 ```
 $ git clone https://github.com/EricMbouwe/Ruby-capstone-project.git

 $ cd Ruby-capstone-project
 ```

 ### How to use?
-- After installing the project, copy and paste your target file("filename.rb") to the project's `/lints` folder
+- After installing the project, copy and paste your target file `"filename.rb"` to the project's `/lints` folder

-- Run `bundle install` to install necessary dependencies.
+- In your terminal, run `bundle install` to install necessary dependencies.

 ### Run
 - In your Terminal run
 ```
 $ bin/main.rb lints/filename.rb
 ```

 ## Author